Drzyjiang/Soil-Layering-by-CPT-Data-and-Autoencoder/README.md

 ## 2.1 Problem formulation

-Given a set of raw Cone Penetration Test (CPT) profiles, comprising measurements such as cone resistance (*q<sub>c</sub>*) and sleeve friction (*f<sub>s</sub>*), the objective is to segment the soil subsurface into a sequence of distinct soil layers.
+Given a set of raw Cone Penetration Test (CPT) profiles, comprising measurements such as cone resistance (*q~c~*) and sleeve friction (*f~s~*), the objective is to segment the soil subsurface into a sequence of distinct soil layers.
 These layers must capture the essential geotechnical characteristics and exhibit both intra-layer homogeneity (within a profile) and inter-profile consistency (across different profiles).

 This layering problem is formally formulated as a clustering problem with a vertical continuity constraint.
 Specifically, CPT data points